jstowers/spanish-vocab-builder/README.md

 ## Motivation

-I want to build a Dart/Flutter app that allows me to enter Spanish words and their English definitions and saves them in a Google Firebase database.
+I want to use Cursor to build a Dart/Flutter mobile app that allows me to enter Spanish words and their English definitions and saves them in a Google Firebase database.

+I want to explore and understand Cursor's functionality, interactions, and limitations, especially as it relates to Dart/Flutter mobile development.

+## Specification

-When I click a button Add Word, I want three fields in a column:
+When I click a button Add Word, I want to see three fields in a column:
 1. Spanish word
 2. English definition
 3. Part of speech